nscipio/paradise-lost/paradise-lost-narrative.md

 <p align="center">•••</p>

-In response, the furious creature shot back, "Are you the traitorous angel who shattered Heaven's peace and loyalty?
-The one who led a third of Heaven's angels in a bold revolt against the Almighty?
-For that, you and your followers were cast out and condemned to endure endless suffering.
-And yet, you dare defy and scorn me in my domain, where I rule as king.
-Do you think you can challenge me, your king and master?
-Return to your torment, deceiver.
-Hurry, or I'll chase you down with a scorpion's whip or strike you with this weapon, introducing you to horrors and pain you've never known."
+The creature, seething with anger, retorted, "Aren't you the fallen angel who betrayed Heaven's trust?
+The instigator who persuaded a third of its angels to rebel against the Divine?
+Because of your defiance, you and your cohorts were banished, doomed to eternal torment.
+Still, you challenge and mock me in my territory, where I am sovereign.
+Do you believe you can defy me, your ruler?
+Go back to your suffering, traitor.
+Move quickly, or I'll unleash upon you torments more terrifying than you've ever known."

 ---